Subacute Sclerosing Panencephalitis

 Subacute sclerosing panencephalitis (SSPE) is a condition that affects the brain and spine.
 It is a gradual break down of nerve cells from constant swelling.

 When left untreated, SSPE almost always leads to death.

 Central Nervous System

-SSPE is caused by an altered form of the measles virus.
+SSPE is caused either by an altered form of the measles virus or an abnormal immune response to measles.
 It occurs anywhere from 2-10 years after contracting measles.